x-mo/vodafos/README.md

 Site password: admin

-Note: Take into consideration that this project was created on a linux computer outside of Acquia Dev.
+Note: For any changes that might occure.
+Take into consideration that this project was created on a linux computer outside of Acquia Dev.